DEFINING PURE FUNCTIONS

 Among the core tenets of functional programming, the concept of a pure function is paramount.
 Pure functions are the bedrock upon which much of FP's reliability, testability, and simplicity are built.
 They are functions that behave like traditional mathematical functions, offering predictable and consistent results.
-This contrasts with functions that might have hidden dependencies or cause changes elsewhere in a system, which are common in other programming paradigms and can be a source of bugs.
-Understanding purity is key, as discussed in What is FP?.

 A function is considered "pure" if it satisfies two fundamental conditions:

-Deterministic: The function always produces the same output for the same set of inputs.
+The function always produces the same output for the same set of inputs.
 It doesn't rely on any external state or information that might change between calls (e.g., global variables, system time, random number generators within its direct logic).

 Understanding Side Effects